Timpanogos Storytelling Festival: Expansion and growth

-The Timpanogos Storytelling Festival has grown each year.
-Storytelling event organizers from around the nation attend the Timpanogos Festival for training.
+The Timpanogos Storytelling Festival has grown in size since its first year and received recognition from Storytelling organizations.

-In 1999, the National Storytelling Network honored Ashton with the Leadership Award in recognition of her exemplary leadership and significant contributions to the community through storytelling.
+In 1999, the National Storytelling Network honored Ashton with the Regional Service & Leadership Award.
 In the same year, the Utah Storytelling Guild (spawned by the festival and now supporting the festival) received the National Storytelling Network Service Award.
-Janet Low, Festival Coordinator, was awarded the Service Award in 2000 and Debi Richan, Festival Vice-President, received this national award in 2004.
+Janet Low, Festival Coordinator, was awarded the Service Award in 2000, and Debi Richan, Festival Vice-president, received this national award in 2004.

 In 2005, the festival opened at the new Mt.
 Timpanogos Park in Provo Canyon.
 Designed by the City of Orem for the annual festival, the park allows festival growth to continue with more and larger performance tents.

 The Timpanogos Storytelling Festival has been supported with volunteer work and donations from individuals and community groups such as the American Legion, Kiwanis, Golden Kiwanis, youth groups, student clubs, the Boy Scouts and Girl Scouts, and the Utah Storytelling Guild.

-In 2017 the festival moved locations to Thanksgiving Point's Ashton Gardens.
+In 2017, the festival moved locations to Thanksgiving Point's Ashton Gardens.
 A virtual festival was held in 2020 because of the COVID-19 pandemic.